pytest-dev/pytest-django/docs/database.rst

 ``--create-db`` - force re creation of the test database
 --------------------------------------------------------
-When used with ``--reuse-db``, this option will re-create the database, regardless of wheter it exists or not.
+When used with ``--reuse-db``, this option will re-create the database, regardless of whether it exists or not.

 Example work flow with ``--reuse-db`` and ``--create-db``.
 -----------------------------------------------------------